yanglluu/MultiSyncTalk/README.md

 # Controllable-and-Temporally-Stable-Audio-Driven-Talking-Head-Generation-for-Multi-User-Interactions
 Official implementation of **MultiSyncTalk**, a controllable audio-driven talking-head generation framework for multi-user interactive scenarios.
-# MultiSyncTalk: Controllable and Temporally Stable Audio-Driven Talking-Head Generation for Multi-User Interactions

-Official implementation of **MultiSyncTalk**, a controllable audio-driven talking-head generation framework for multi-user interactive scenarios.

 ## Overview

-MultiSyncTalk is designed for audio-driven talking-head generation with:

 - personalized speech-driven facial and head motion
 - explicit head-pose control for multi-user interaction